seciltombak/PATIKA-SQL-ODEV-3/README.md

 ![github](2.png)

-SELECT title FROM film
+SELECT * FROM film
 WHERE title ILIKE '%t%t%t%t';
 ![github](3.png)

 SELECT * FROM film
-WHERE title LIKE 'C%' AND length >90 AND rental_rate IN(2.99);
+WHERE title LIKE 'C%' AND length > '90' AND rental_rate IN '2.99' ;
 ![github](4.png)